jackmoore/jackmoore.github.io/_src/pages/zoom.md

   <tr>
     <td>magnify
     <td>1
     <td>This value is multiplied against the full size of the zoomed image.
-The default value is 1, meaning the zoomed image should be at 100% of it's natural width and height.
+The default value is 1, meaning the zoomed image should be at 100% of its natural width and height.
   <tr>
     <td>callback
     <td>false